 Exchange rates for currencies fluctuate daily.
+Accordingly, the Fund may experience increased volatility with respect to the value of its Shares and its returns as a result of its exposure to foreign currencies through direct holding of such currencies or holding of non-U.S. dollar-denominated securities.
 The combination of currency risk and market risks tends to make securities traded in foreign markets more volatile than securities traded exclusively in the United States.